Privacy Policy

 We keep personal data only for as long as we need it.
 Representative retention periods:

-- Backups — encrypted backups are rotated out of our systems within 90 days, after which deleted content no longer exists in any backup.
+- Backups — encrypted backups are rotated out within 90 days.

-- Account closure — when you close your account or an organization is deleted, we delete account data and owned content within 30 days, with up to a further 60 days to purge backups.
+- Account closure — account data and owned content deleted within 30 days, backups purged within a further 60 days.

 - Access logs — up to 90 days.